juliusbroomfield/interview-prep/study-guide.md

     - Only positive?
 Negative?
 Increasing?
 Non-Decreasing?
     - How to handle empty, invalid, or null?

-2. Explain Approach
+2. Find Approach

   - "Intuitive Approach"

     - Analyze time and space complexity

     - Brute force is sometimes only solution (backtracking, greedy, etc)

+      - Good indicator for this is the best conceivable runtime

   - "Optimized Approach"

+    - Probably an entirely different approach, look for unused information

+    - Sometimes you'll only be able to optimize on space (usually an in-place solution), don't discount it

+    - **BUDS:** Bottlenecks, unneccessary work, and duplicated work

-    - Probably an entirely different approach.
-Run through list of data structures, usually:
+    - Run through list of data structures (specifically ADTs) now are, usually:

       1. Hashmaps

-      2. Stacks & Queues (Lists & Doubly-Linked List)
+      2. Stacks & Queues

+         - In Python, stacks are really just lists, but make sure to point out you're using it as a stack

+         - You can use a list as a queue too, but point out that removal time (dequeue) is O(n)

+           - The better data structure here is a doubly-linked list (remember circular array, not worth using though)

       3. Sets / Caches (Memoization)

       4. Heaps / Trees

+         - Will mostly be using binary trees, but make sure to clarify (also clarify between binary tree and BST)

+         - Will mostly use decision trees (N-ary trees) for backtracking

+         - Even rarer, but should understand tries (this is the data structure to use for a phone book)

+         - Remember that heaps are not priority queues, they are used to make priority queues, not equivalent

-    - Break down time and space complexity, sometimes you'll only be able to optimize on space (usually an in-place solution)
+    - Break down time and space complexity

 3. Pseudocode

-   - You can do this while explaining the approach
+   - You can do this while explaining your approach; try to always maintain some communication with interviewer, ask for a short break if needed

    - Psuedocode throgh text (like a comment) or whiteboard - Codility has a whiteboard